-2019 Freshman Orientation Week is from August 26th to August 31st.
+2021 Fall Orientation Week is from August 23, 2021 to August 28, 2021.
 Orientation Week is required for all first-year students and cannot be skipped.

 Parents are invited to the Parent’s Panel on campus in the late afternoon of Move-in Day (August 25th, 2019).
 At the parent’s panel, parents will be able to meet the leadership from the university, learn about university resources, and get advice from other parents.
 There are no additional programs designed for parents after the parent’s panel.

 The University Welcome to Class of 2023 will be held on August 26th, 2019.
 Due to spatial restraints, parents and guests are not allowed to join the University Welcome, but will be shared a recorded version of the event after the Orientation Week.